 The Blur slider uses a Gaussian Blur filter.
 Filters are not well supported yet in many web browsers so it might be better to use an alternative method of softening the shadow.
-One can use the Inside/Outside Halo effect.
-This effect makes multiples copies of an objects path, each time enlarging or shrinking it a small amount.
+One can use the Inside/Outside Halo extension.
+This extension makes multiples copies of an objects path, each time enlarging or shrinking it a small amount.
 Each copy has a small opacity so the net effect is a blurred object.
 The copies are placed in a Group that acts as a single object.

 Select the new blurred shadow.
 Move the shadow to the back (End)).→ (